 Budget and Cost Estimation

-To visit this place, you should fix your budget around INR 15,000–20,000.
+You should fix your budget around INR 15,000–20,000 to visit this place.
 To save money, you should avoid taking frequent private taxis.
 Try to travel on public transport such as the railroad or government buses.
 Moreover, add the cost of lodging and food, which ranges from INR 1,000 to 4,000 per night.

 In conclusion, Gangotri Temple is a spiritual and historical place to visit.
 Tourists who love to explore mythology, history, and Indian culture will get loads of dopamine here.
 Plan your trip to Gangotri Temple from April to November.
 Please also pay a visit to the nearby Gaumukh Glaciers and Kedarnath Temple.
 Plan a trip and have a wonderful, memorable experience.